Wild River Crag Rock Climbing

-East exposure makes for an enjoyable morning climbing in the fall and a chilly afternoon.
+Wild River Crag can be found Northeast of the Presidentials and North Conway.
+The only road to this crag is closed when snow makes it impassable and therefore climbing here is a summer/fall affair.
+East exposure makes for enjoyable morning climbing in the fall and a chilly afternoon.
 Get to the crag early to avoid the very cold temp later on in the climbing season.
-Eastern exposure is perfect for the hot humid New Hampshire summer days.
+In the Summer the eastern exposure is perfect for those hot humid days.

-I personally have seen (way to close up) a Timber Rattlesnake at the base of this crag.
+I personally have seen (way too close up) a Timber Rattlesnake at the base of this crag.
 Beware.

-Hike SE on the Basin Trail past swampy areas and eventually along a stream.
+From Freyburg, Maine, take ME Rt 113 to Hastings campground (about 25 miles) then go maybe a 1/4 mi. down the road to Wild River Road (FS12) and turn left, park at the trailhead.
+Hike SE on the Basin Trail past swampy areas and along a stream.
 Eventually you will see a huge 150ft cliff coming up through the trees to your right, go that way!
 Takes about 1hr if you are hiking along at a normal pace (2.5 mi/hr).

 ['4 Stars',4],['3 Stars',1],['2 Stars',1],['1 Star',0],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wild River:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wild River Crag:

 Jun 8, 2007